RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   is active.
 * Add the ability to debug cells by pressing `Alt+Shift+Return` or by going to the menu `Debug > Debug cell`.
+* Add an option to ignore installed Python libraries while debugging.
+It can be turned on in the menu
+  `Debug > Ignore Python libraries while debugging`.
 * Disambiguate file names in the Breakpoints pane.

 #### Variable Explorer